JulianaMancera/AppDev_Bootstrap_Activities/README.md

 ## Expected Output

-If you successfully run the Bootstrap Activity Compilation, you should see an output similar to this:
+If you successfully run the Bootstrap Activity Compilation, you should see an output similar to this: <br> <br>
 ![alt text](image-1.png)

 ## Troubleshooting